Australian statement for the Enhanced Interactive Dialogue: Commission on Human Rights in South Sudan, 10 March 2021

-Australian Statement for the Enhanced Interactive Dialogue on the Commission of Human Rights in South Sudan
+Enhanced Interactive Dialogue: Commission on Human Rights in South Sudan

-Australia thanks the Commission for its work and welcomes the updates provided on human rights in South Sudan.
+Australia thanks the Commission for its vital work and continues to fully support the Commission’s mandate.